jzwolak/swing-builder/README.md

   want to write anything new, I wanted to use something that existed and I explored many options.
 Nothing was working in Java and providing the kind of view-as-a-function-of-state experience I wanted.
 Swing Builder failed to reach this, too.
 I got closer than anything else I saw, but I still did not achieve this goal in pure Java.
+* New projects probably should not use Swing Builder, or Swing for that matter.
+Swing Builder is targeting existing Swing based projects in order to help make the codebase a bit more modern in its maintainability, readability, and robustness.
+New projects have choices far superior using tools based on React, JavaFX, Electron, and others.
+I couldn't use those, so I made Swing Builder.
+* Not all Swing components and methods are mapped.
+However, you can contribute to the project or extend Swing Builder yourself.
+The reason for not mapping all components and methods is simply that I haven't used them all and so I have had no need to map them all.
 * There's more...
 I just don't feel as inspired to write about the shortcomings as I do the amazingingness.
 I use Swing Builder everyday for an enterprise application and every time I write code in it compared to times I enter parts of the code base written in various other UI creation tools or plain Swing...
 I breathe a breath of fresh air.
 It's no